TheGoodall/TandCs/TandCs.md

 # Independent Contractor:

-The Lighting Designer is an independent contractor, not an employee of the Client.
+The contractor is an independent contractor, not an employee of the Client.
-The Lighting Designer retains control over the means and methods of the Services and is responsible for their own business expenses and taxes.
+The contractor retains control over the means and methods of the Services and is responsible for their own business expenses and taxes.

 # Entire Agreement: